konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 The query will return the count of each distinct city.

 __Note__: To find the unique records in atable we can use group by instead of distinct.

+### 8. Explain order by clause ?
+__Order by__ clause is used to sort the final output result data set.
+It always comes at the end of slect statement.
+We can use column alias and column numbers in order by clause.
+When we are dealing with multiple columns we can sort both of them in ascending and descending order.

 ### 6. what is the difference between having and where clause?